We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 You can check out our Shopify vs Squarespace comparison here, our guide to the Squarespace free trial here and our full Squarespace review here.

 If you’re on a budget, you could consider Wix — this product is available at a slightly lower price point than Shopify and Squarespace, while boasting a reasonably good set of ecommerce features.
-You can check out our Wix video review below or read our detailed Shopify vs Wix comparison here.
+Check out our Wix review or read our detailed Shopify vs Wix comparison for more information.

 As for alternatives to eBay, the obvious alternative is Amazon — our Shopify vs Amazon comparison discusses how it stacks up against Shopify.